robertdebock/learn-terraform/BASIC/build-infrastructure-dbaas.md

 ### Hard

 Use the documentation to make a firewall.
-Try not to look at the [sample code](https://github.com/robertdebock/terraform-azurerm-mysql-server), but if you're stuck, use it as //inspiration//.
+Try not to look at the [sample code](https://github.com/robertdebock/terraform-azurerm-mysql-server), but if you're stuck, use it as *inspiration*.

 ### Testing things